 Mapping and the art of storytelling both date back to antiquity.
 Cartographers have illuminated us, expanded our horizons, helped in better understanding of our world and enabled us to go far and beyond, giving wings to the imagination of an explorer.
-And, in the same tenor, raconteurs, masters of fables and troubadours have enchanted generations, piquing their curiosity, arousing their interests in heroic sagas of triumphs, endearing anecdotes of the human spirit or poignant tales of misfortune, or simply riveting them with tales of people, places and events.
-The magnetic, timeless charm of storytelling and the indispensable utility of mapping both have played a pivotal role in evolution of society and the broader world.
+And, in the same tenor, raconteurs, masters of fables and troubadours have enchanted generations, piquing their curiosity, arousing their interests in heroic sagas of triumphs, endearing anecdotes of the human spirit, or poignant tales of misfortune.
+Or simply riveting them with tales of people, places, and events.
+The magnetic, timeless charm of storytelling and the indispensable utility of mapping both have played a pivotal role in the evolution of society and the broader world.

 Allen Carroll of Esri defines story maps as “Story maps are a key part of what I like to call the expanding GIS spectrum.
 Traditional geographic information systems—if there ever was such a thing—were all about heavy lifting: spatial analysis, decision support, emergency management, situation awareness, and the like.
 Those functions will always be essential components of GIS.
 But in recent years, GIS has expanded to include cartography, data visualization, and now storytelling.
 This newer, outward-facing stuff isn’t just a fluffy add-on.
 It’s an essential part of the spectrum “